genonullfree/teleporter/README.md

 Teleporter is a simple application for sending files from Point A to Point B

 USAGE:
-    teleporter [FLAGS] [OPTIONS]
+    teleporter [OPTIONS]

-FLAGS:
+OPTIONS:
         --allow-dangerous-filepath    Allow absolute and relative file paths for transfers (server only) [WARNING: potentially dangerous option, use at your own risk!]
-    -b, --backup                      Backup the destination file to a ".bak" extension if it exists and is being overwritten (consecutive runs will replace the *.bak file) -e, --encrypt                     Encrypt the file transfer using ECDH key-exchange and random keys -f, --filename-append             If the destination file exists, append a ".1" (or next available number) to the filename instead of overwriting
+    -b, --backup                      Backup the destination file to a ".bak" extension if it exists and is being overwritten (consecutive runs will replace the *.bak file)
-    -h, --help                        Prints help information
+    -d, --dest <DEST>                 Destination teleporter IP address [default: 127.0.0.1] -e, --encrypt                     Encrypt the file transfer using ECDH key-exchange and random keys
+    -f, --filename-append             If the destination file exists, append a ".1" (or next available number) to the filename instead of overwriting -h, --help                        Print help information
-    -k, --keep-path                   Keep path info (recreate directory path on remote server) -n, --no-delta                    Disable delta transfer (overwrite will transfer entire file) -o, --overwrite                   Overwrite remote file
+    -i, --input <INPUT>               List of filepaths to files that will be teleported [default: ] -k, --keep-path                   Keep path info (recreate directory path on remote server) -m, --must-encrypt                Require encryption for incoming connections to the server -n, --no-delta                    Disable delta transfer (overwrite will transfer entire file) -o, --overwrite                   Overwrite remote file
-    -r, --recursive                   Recurse into directories on send -V, --version                     Prints version information

-OPTIONS:
-    -d, --dest <dest>         Destination teleporter IP address [default: 127.0.0.1] -i, --input <input>...
-List of filepaths to files that will be teleported [default: ] -p, --port <port>         Destination teleporter Port, or Port to listen on [default: 9001]
+    -p, --port <PORT>                 Destination teleporter Port, or Port to listen on [default:
+                                      9001]
+    -r, --recursive                   Recurse into directories on send
 ```

 To start a teleporter in server (receiving) mode, just run: